Brief: An in-depth article that covers almost all the questions around using PPA in Ubuntu and other Linux distributions.

 How to know the PPA url?
-Simply search on the internet with the PPA name like ppa:dr-akulavich/lighttable and you’ll get the first result from Launchpad, the official platform for hosting PPA.
+Simply search on the internet with the PPA name like ppa:dr-akulavich/lighttable and you should get the first result from Launchpad website, the official platform for hosting PPA.
 You can also go to Launchpad and search for the required PPA directly there.

 If you don’t verify and add the PPA, you may see an error like this when you try to install a software not available for your version.

 What’s worse is that since it has been added to your source.list, each time you run software updater, you’ll see an error “Failed to download repository information“.

 If you run sudo apt update in the terminal, the error will have more details about which repository is causing the trouble.
 You can see something like this in the end of the output of sudo apt update:

 W: Failed to fetch http://ppa.launchpad.net/venerix/pkg/ubuntu/dists/raring/main/binary-i386/Packages 404 Not Found E: Some index files failed to download.
 They have been ignored, or old ones used instead.